Mental Health focused Intensive Outpatient Program (MH-IOP) in Utah

 DBT, which is a psychotherapy, is a type of cognitive behavioral therapy.
 The aim of DBT is to help people learn new skills to better manage emotions, learn they do not have to act on all their urges and choose healthy and helpful behaviors.
 DBT is especially helpful for people who feel emotions very intensely and act in ways they want to change.
 Research shows DBT is effective for multiple conditions, including bipolar disorder, depression, anxiety and borderline personality disorder.

-Your treatment is split into group sessions with a focus on Dialectical Behavior Therapy (DBT) skill training, individual therapy and your individual goals.
+Your treatment is split between group sessions which, are Dialectical Behavior Therapy (DBT), skill training group and individual therapy.

 Ten.
 Each week, you receive three days of group skills training (nine hours total) and a one hour individual therapy session.
 Individual therapy allows a more personal and detailed opportunity to apply the skills learned in group sessions to real life difficulties.